-An interjection is a part of speech that shows the emotion or feeling of the author.
-These words or phrases can stand alone or be placed before or after a sentence.
-Many times an interjection is followed by a punctuation mark, often an exclamation point.
+An interjection is a part of speech that demonstrates the emotion or feeling of the author.
+These words or phrases can stand alone, or be placed before or after a sentence.
+Many times, as within the examples of interjections below, you'll notice many interjections are followed by an exclamation point.

 Here are some examples of interjections and their definitions: